info@motoiservices.com

 Want to learn more about suspension adjustment?
 Buy our “Motorcycle Geometry and Suspension adjustment” book.
 Order it now clicking here!

-In summary: the air chamber adjuster acts as a secondary spring on any fork, provides a progressive feel as the fork travel increases and can be used as a “fine” adjustment (5 by 5ml for example) to suit specific track conditions allowing the use of the full travel of the front suspension.
+In summary: the air chamber acts as a secondary spring on any fork, provides a progressive feel as the fork travel increases and can be used as a “fine” adjustment (5 by 5ml for example) to suit specific track conditions allowing the use of the full travel of the front suspension.

-Pro tip: Remember to always make small changes one at a time.
+Pro tip: Remember to always make small changes.
+One at a time.

 What type of oil do I use?
 Check our suspension oil weight chart here